-In some instances, an M.D. from abroad who has completed the equivalent of two or more years in an ACGME-accredited program may be substituted if approved by the American Board of Medical Genetics prior to enrolling in the Residency.
-These applicants will only be successful if they are US citizens or permanent residents, or bring their own stipend to the program.
+In some instances, an M.D. from abroad who has completed the equivalent of one or more years in an ACGME-accredited program may be substituted if approved by the American Board of Medical Genetics prior to enrolling in the Residency.
+These applicants will only be successful if they are US citizens or permanent residents, or bring their own stipend (independent funding) to the program.
 Outside funding is subject to approval by the University of Washington Graduate Medical Education Office, and must be confirmed prior to acceptance into the program.

 We are members of the Electronic Residency Application Service (ERAS) and use the ERAS and National Resident Matching Program centralized application systems to review applications.
 ERAS opens in July, and applications should be completed by August 28th for timely consideration.
 On campus interviews are arranged between September and December on dedicated interview days.
 The campus interview last one or two days, and includes interviews with the Division Chief, the Program Director, and other faculty depending on availability and scheduling.
 Current clinical genetics residents and recent graduates of the program are available to meet with potential residents.